 Dealing with Rejection in Dating Rules

-So there is a right way and a wrong way to deal with rejection, and we’re here to tell you all the dos and don’ts of dealing with rejection.
+So there is a right and wrong way to deal with rejection, and we’re here to tell you all the dos and don’ts of coping with rejection.

 #1.
 Don’t insult them.